Christina School District: Facilities

+The current headquarters are in Glasgow High School, in an unincorporated area of New Castle County, near the Glasgow census-designated place.
+The school district intended for the move to be temporary as it could not acquire nor develop the property of its choosing.
+The district announced in October 2021 that the headquarters would go there.

-Its current administrative offices are in the Drew Educational Support Center in Wilmington.
+Its previous administrative offices were in the Drew Educational Support Center in Wilmington.
 It was formerly the Dr. Charles Richard Drew Elementary School.
+It moved from this facility because a new school was to be built on the property.

 It previously had its administrative headquarters in Newark.
+It moved from these offices in 2005.
 These administrative offices were formerly housed in the Old Newark Comprehensive School.

 Dress code

 By 1998 three schools: the early childhood center, Shue-Medill Middle School, and Drew-Pyle Elementary School had adopted school uniforms, prompting other districts to consider it, though in 1998 the number of public schools in Delaware with uniforms was below 20.

 Controversy

-The District has been criticized for its strict interpretation of its "no weapons" policy.
+The district has been criticized for its strict interpretation of its "no weapons" policy.
 In 2009 it suspended a six-year-old Cub Scout for taking a camping utensil to school and wanted to send the child to its alternative placement school for 45 days as punishment.
 In 2007 the District expelled a seventh-grade girl for using a utility knife to cut windows out of a paper house for a class project.
 In 2011, a seventh-grader was suspended and almost expelled for dyeing her hair.